Stop by the Study Abroad and Away Table TODAY 11:30 – 1:00

 In The South Minneapolis neighborhood of East Phillips, on Dakota territory, there is a building known as the “Roof Depot.”
 Community members, and especially those living at the Little Earth housing complex, want to turn it into a community center and indoor farm, with rooftop solar.
 The city of Minneapolis wants to demolish it, to build a highly polluting truck yard and diesel fueling station.

-The bill moves to the Capital Investment committee next, where they will advocate for funding to be increased from $20 to $100 million.
-Then the bill needs to pass the House and Senate.
-There are many steps to take before we can secure this funding, so stay tuned for how to support and keep up the pressure, visit their website and follow them on Instagram @eastphillipsurbanfarm and @defendthedepot for updates!
+Residents are seeking $100 million in state funding to buy the Roof Depot site from the city, and make a meaningful investment in the neighborhood.
+The bill has moved through the House and now needs to pass in the Senate.
+There are many steps to take before we can secure this funding, so stay tuned for how to support and keep up the pressure, follow the East Phillips Urban Farm on Instagram @eastphillipsurbanfarm and go to @defendthedepot for updates!

 To contribute to their work go to:http://tinyurl.com/depotfund